timtyree/tbins/README.md

 [This is a comment that will be hidden.
 Hurray for Science!]: #

-The reader is encouraged to verify, interpret, enjoy, and extend the methods presented in the [example notebook](https://github.com/timtyree/tbins/notebooks/decoding_individual_identity.ipynb), which produced the [example output](https://github.com/timtyree/tbins/blob/main/doc/decoding_individual_identity.pdf).
-In the notebook, the reader may click on a file comparable to the [example dataset](https://datadryad.org/stash), which was used to generate the following recievwer operator characteristic (ROC) traces:
+The reader is encouraged to verify, interpret, and extend the methods presented in the [example notebook](https://github.com/timtyree/tbins/notebooks/decoding_individual_identity.ipynb), which produced the [example output](https://github.com/timtyree/tbins/blob/main/doc/decoding_individual_identity.pdf).
+In the example notebook, the reader may click on a file comparable to the [example dataset](https://datadryad.org/stash), which was used to generate the following recievwer operator characteristic (ROC) traces:

 ![Generated in tbins/notebooks/](/fig/token_roc.png "Hades observing her sister, Hermes\n(from tbins/notebooks)")